electron/electron/docs/tutorial/quick-start.md

 ## Introduction

-Generally, atom-shell enables you to create desktop applications with pure JavaScript by providing a runtime with rich native APIs.
+Generally, Electron enables you to create desktop applications with pure JavaScript by providing a runtime with rich native APIs.
 You could see it as a variant of the io.js runtime which is focused on desktop applications instead of web servers.

-It doesn't mean atom-shell is a JavaScript binding to GUI libraries.
-Instead, atom-shell uses web pages as its GUI, so you could also see it as a minimal Chromium browser, controlled by JavaScript.
+It doesn't mean Electron is a JavaScript binding to GUI libraries.
+Instead, Electron uses web pages as its GUI, so you could also see it as a minimal Chromium browser, controlled by JavaScript.

 ### The main process

-In atom-shell the process that runs `package.json`'s `main` script is called __the main process__.
+In Electron the process that runs `package.json`'s `main` script is called __the main process__.
 The script runs in the main process can display GUI by creating web pages.

 ### The renderer process

-Since atom-shell uses Chromium for displaying web pages, Chromium's multi-processes architecture is also used.
-Each web page in atom-shell runs in its own process, which is called __the renderer process__.
+Since Electron uses Chromium for displaying web pages, Chromium's multi-processes architecture is also used.
+Each web page in Electron runs in its own process, which is called __the renderer process__.

 In normal browsers web pages are usually running in sandboxed environment and not allowed to access native resources.
-In atom-shell users are given the power to use io.js APIs in web pages, so it would be possible to interactive with low level operating system in web pages with JavaScript.
+In Electron users are given the power to use io.js APIs in web pages, so it would be possible to interactive with low level operating system in web pages with JavaScript.